Passive House is all about building science and the best path to a comfortable, high performance home.

 These metrics are based on 25+ years of research and validation and should not be pushed aside lightly.

 Achieving the metrics is critical to gain all the benefits listed at the beginning of this article.

-The performance metrics are the same in all climates (with a slight differentiation for humid climates).
+The performance metrics are the same in all climates (with a slight difference for humid climates).
 The metrics are slightly different for remodels to acknowledge the difficulties some existing buildings might reveal.

-- the energy model that shows the impact of design and material choices ion the performance metrics.
+- an energy model that translates the impact of design and material choices into performance metrics.

 Methodology and Tools

-Not like most other energy modeling tools the Passive House Planning Package (PHPP) has proven to be very close to reality, as long-term studies of a vast amount of Passive House buildings have shown.
+Not like most other energy modeling tools the PHPP has proven to be very close to reality, as long-term studies of a vast amount of Passive House buildings have shown.